 * Figures of the Missing Migrants Project,International organization for migration (IOM)

 This horrifying figure – equivalent to the capacity of an ocean liner, or a football stadium stand – represents only documented cases.
 The actual number of people missing along the migratory route to Europe is much higher.
-Since 2014, tens of thousands of migrants have disappeared, never to be heard from again.
-Their families must endure the daily pain of waiting for news, clinging on to hope.

 As long as people are forced to risk their lives on dangerous migratory routes, the human toll will continue to rise.